open-dynaMIX/raiseorlaunch/README.rst

 ********

-When using Guake Terminal with "Hide on lose focus" enabled, raiseorlaunch behaves as if the undelying window is focused.
+When using Guake Terminal with "Hide on lose focus" enabled, raiseorlaunch behaves as if the underlying window is focused.